Sunday, 18 May 2014

 Fourth Sunday after Pascha

-The fourth Sunday after Pascha is of semidouble rite and the liturgical colour is white.
+The fourth Sunday after Pascha is of semi-double rite and its liturgical colour is white.
 The Gospel pericopes are from the sixteenth chapter of St. John's Gospel where the LORD talks of His ascending to Heaven and the coming of the Paraclete.

 At Mattins the invitatory and hymn are sung as previous Sundays of Paschaltide.
 In the first nocturn the lessons are the Incipit of the Epistle of St. James.
 In the second nocturn the lessons are taken from the Treatise of St. Cyprian on the boon of patience.
 In the third nocturn the homily is from St. Augustine.
 The Te Deum is sung.
 At Lauds the Sunday psalms are sung under a single antiphon, Alleluia.
-After the collect of the Sunday commemorations are sung of St. Paul of the Cross and St. Vitalis.
+After the collect of the Sunday a commemoration is sung of St. Venantius.
 The Commemoration of the Cross is omitted.

 At the Hours the hymns have the Paschaltide Doxology, the psalms are sung under a single antiphon consisting of a triple Alleluia.
 At Prime the Dominical psalms are sung (Pss.
 117, 118i & 118ii).
 The Dominical preces are omitted because of the commemoration of the double feast.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of St. Paul of the Cross, the third collect is of St. Vitalis.
+The Gloria is sung, the second collect is of St. Venantius.
+There is no the third collect today.
 The Creed is sung and the preface is of Paschaltide.

 Vespers are of the Sunday.
 The Sunday psalms are sung under the single antiphon, Alleluia.
 The Office hymn is Ad regias Agni dapes.
-After the collect of the Sunday commemorations are sung of the following feast of St. Peter the Martyr and St. Paul of the Cross.
+After the collect of the Sunday commemorations are sung of the following feast of St. Peter Coelestine, of St. Venantius and of St. Pudentiana.
 The Commemoration of the Cross is omitted as are the Dominical preces at Compline due to the commemorated double feasts.

-In the 'liturgical books of 1962' there are no commemorations at Vespers, and the Commemoration of the Cross has been abolished as have been the Domincal preces.
-Mattins is slashed down to a single nocturn.
-The hymns at the Little Hours do not have the Paschaltide Doxology.
+In the 'liturgical books of 1962' there are no commemorations at either Vespers.
+Mattins is reduced to a single nocturn.
+At Lauds there are no commemorations.
+The hymns at the Little Hours do not have the Paschal Doxology.
 At Mass there is but a single collect.
-There are no commemorations at Vespers.

 Art: Jerome Nadal